Thanks for popping in. Permit me to share a little bit about myself and my family just the way that I love best…sharing through pictures.

-But since they were on their way to Mother’s home state of Oregon my brief six weeks there yielded no memories.
+But since my parents planned to soon be moving to Mother’s transplanted home state of Oregon, my brief six weeks in Little Rock yielded no memories.

 I lived an idyllic childhood for ten years in the Pacific Northwest, or as Gammie called it, God’s country.

-That girl on the far left is Patti...and she is still my BFF even though she now lives in Montana.
-That was my gang - we left in the mornings on our bicycles and no one saw us again until dinner.
+That girl on the far left is Patti...she is still my BFF even though she lives in Montana.
+That was my gang - we left in the mornings on our bicycles with a sack lunch and no one saw us again until dinner.
 If I have an imagination and a live free or die spirit about me.
 THAT.
 IS.
 WHERE.
 IT.
 STARTED.